-The ETIAS system is now due to come online during 2022 and with Brexit complete, will be relevant for UK travellers.
+The ETIAS system has been delayed and is now due to come online in 2024.
+With Brexit complete, this will be relevant for UK travellers.

 Whilst Dynamic Dox is primarily about ATA carnets and the temporary export of goods, this often involves people travelling.
 Covid apart, we want to ensure they are aware of recent changes and their practical effects.

 Travel to the EU, Switzerland, Norway, Iceland or Liechtenstein has changed since January 1st 2021.
-Much is still fluid, with negotiations continuing but there appear to be core areas we can look at.
+The situation is still developing, particularly within the EU but there appear to be core areas we can look at.